Q300 English Literature BA Undergraduate 2021

 - Dissertation (40 credits).

-Optional lecture modules (taught by weekly lectures and four one-hour tutorials) have previously included:
+Examples of optional lecture modules (taught by weekly lectures and four one-hour tutorials):

 - Old English